JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries.md

 >
 {style="note"}

-In the same file, add the following configuration.
-Customize all these values appropriately for your library.
+In the same file, add the following configuration, making sure to customize all the values for your library:

 ```kotlin
 // <module directory>/build.gradle.kts